Brad Pitt And Jennifer Aniston Have Been Texting Each Other

 “Justin is OK with them being friends.
 Jen just wants to be nice.”

 Back in 2015, Jennifer Aniston told E! that she only wishes the best for Brad Pitt, and that no one was at fault for their split over 10 years ago.
-Aniston also said she’s sick of the tabloid stories that still run to this day about she and Pitt’s relationship, revealing that there really is “no story.”
+Aniston also said she’s sick of the tabloid stories that still run to this day about her and Pitt’s relationship, revealing that there really is “no story.”

 “We’re not in daily communication.
 But we wish nothing but wonderful things for each other.
 Nobody did anything wrong.
 You know what I mean?
 It was just like, sometimes things [happen].
-If the world only could just stop with the stupid, soap-opera bulls–t.
+If the world only could just stop with the stupid, soap-opera bulls**t.
 There’s no story.
-I mean, at this point it’s starting to become—please, give more credit to these human beings.”
+I mean, at this point it’s starting to become — please, give more credit to these human beings.”

 What are your thoughts on Brad Pitt and Jennifer Aniston reconnecting via text message?
 Do you think they’re just being friendly, or will something more come from their surprising communication after Brad’s divorce with Angelina Jolie?